Keftedes – Greek Meatballs

 This post may contain affiliate links.
 Please read our disclosure policy.

 Keftedes – Greek Meatballs – are crispy on the outside and super juicy within!
 Made with lean turkey mince, red onion, feta, wholemeal breadcrumbs, mint and oregano.
 Serve as appetiser or mezze spread with tzatziki and Greek salad or turn into a meal.
+These healthy meatballs are SYN FREE and perfect for Slimming World!

 You will also love my Swedish Meatballs!